javiquinte/datacoll/README.rst

 In the following table we summarize the requests specified in the RDA Data Collection API and the status of this implementation.

+* In almost all cases if a wrong parameter is passed, the HTTP error should be 400 and not 404.

 ================================================= ======== ============= =================
   Request                                          Method   Implemented   What's missing?
 ------------------------------------------------- -------- ------------- -----------------
 /features                                          GET        Yes
 /collections                                       GET        Yes
-/collections                                       POST       Yes
-/collections/{id}                                  DELETE     No
-/collections/{id}                                  GET        Yes
-/collections/{id}                                  PUT        Yes
-/collections/{id}/capabilities                     GET        Yes
-/collections/{id}/ops/...
-ANY        No
-/collections/{id}/members                          GET        Yes
-/collections/{id}/members                          POST       Yes
-/collections/{id}/members/{id}                     DELETE     No
-/collections/{id}/members/{id}                     GET        Yes
-/collections/{id}/members/{id}                     PUT        Migrate
+/collections                                       POST       Yes         Test /collections/{id}                                  DELETE     No /collections/{id}                                  GET        Yes /collections/{id}                                  PUT        Yes         Test /collections/{id}/capabilities                     GET        Yes /collections/{id}/ops/...
+ANY        No /collections/{id}/members                          GET        Yes /collections/{id}/members                          POST       Yes         Test /collections/{id}/members/{id}                     DELETE     No /collections/{id}/members/{id}                     GET        Yes /collections/{id}/members/{id}                     PUT        Migrate